Skip to Content

 • Invest in cutting-edge medical research to drive treatment breakthroughs and advancements for Australians.

-• Deliver new investments in best-practice women’s health issues, such as endometriosis, menopause and peri-menopause.
+• Deliver new investments in best-practice training for health professionals to address women’s health issues, including endometriosis, menopause and peri-menopause.

 • Support regional health worker attraction, recruitment and retention initiatives.